An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

 \subsubsection{Automated Analysis of Filtered Papers}

-To characterize the longitudinal shifts in PTM reuse, we developed an automated extraction pipeline to analyze the candidate natural science works.
-For each publication, we address a four-tier hierarchy of inquiries: (1) identification of DL methods, (2) verification of PTM reuse, (3) extraction of specific PTM identifiers, and (4) classification of the associated reuse pattern (\ie conceptual, adaptation, and deployment).
+~ To characterize the longitudinal shifts in PTM reuse, we developed an automated extraction pipeline to analyze the candidate natural science works.
+For each publication, we address a four tier hierarchy of inquiries: (1) identification of DL methods, (2) verification of PTM reuse, (3) extraction of specific PTM identifiers, and (4) classification of the associated reuse pattern (\ie conceptual, adaptation, and deployment).
 Questions (1) and (2) function as exclusionary filters whereby papers failing to meet these criteria are removed from subsequent analysis.

-We utilized CO-STAR formatted system prompts~\citep{teo_how_2023} to enable GPT-OSS 120:b~\citep{openai_gpt-oss-120b_2025} to analyze each paper.
-To guide system prompt development, we randomly selected 10 papers per year from 2015 to 2025 (\totalReviewedPTMReuseLLMResults\ total papers) and validated the LLM-generated responses against manual annotations for each of the four hierarchical questions.
-To enhance the recognition of PTM names, we augmented our prompts with a dictionary of known architectures from the Hugging Face Transformers~\citep{wolf-etal-2020-transformers} and Diffusers~\citep{von_Platen_Diffusers_State-of-the-art_diffusion} libraries for questions (2), (3) and (4).
-Prompts were modified until agreement reached 90\%.
-Our Prompt Example presents an example system prompt.
+We utilized CO-STAR templated system prompts~\citep{teo_how_2023} to enable OpenAI \verb|gpt-5.4-nano-2026-03-17| to analyze each paper.
+To enhance the recognition of PTM names, we augmented our prompts with a dictionary of known architectures from the Hugging Face \verb|Transformers|~\citep{wolf-etal-2020-transformers} and \verb|Diffusers|~\citep{von_Platen_Diffusers_State-of-the-art_diffusion} libraries for questions (2), (3) and (4) Prompts were modified until agreement reached 90\%.
+The following example is illustrative.